syncfusion-content/winui-docs/winui/AvatarView/content-types.md

 ![WinUI AvatarView control with avatar character](avatarview_images/winui_avatarcharacter_avatarview.png)

-## GroupView
+## Group View

-You can add maximum three images or initials in the same view using a GroupView type.
+You can add upto three images or initials in the same view using a GroupView type.

 `InitialsMemberPath`: Displays the initials in the group view.
 `ImageSourceMemberPath`: Displays the images in the group view.
 `BackgroundColorMemberPath`: Sets the background color of the group view.
 `InitialsColorMemberPath`: Sets the color for the initials in the group view.

-The following code sample demonstrates how to add images using the GroupSource property.

 {% tabs %}
 {% highlight c# %}